elyyyse/Interactive-rating-component/README.md

 ### What I learned

-This project helped me to better understand how Flexbox works, when to use it, and when it's best to write your own custom CSS.
+- This project helped me to better understand how Flexbox works, when to use it, and when it's best to write your own custom CSS.
+- I also learned the real value of using a CSS Reset stylesheet ;)

 ### Continued development